FranckMauconduit/MRI-packages-siemens/ns_tfl_rfmap-package/ns_tfl_rfmap-package.md

 ## Short description

-This package contains a tfl based sequence developed on IDEA VE12U software version using a custom ICE reconstruction for B1+ mapping.
+This package contains a tfl based sequence using a custom ICE reconstruction for B1+ mapping.
 The sequence has been developed to run on 8 or 16 channel multi-transmit Terra systems as well as on single transmit system.
 An ICE post-processing performs the slice profile correction for an optimized B1+ measurement.

 ## Information

-- Softawre versions: VE12U, XA60
+- Software versions: VE12U, XA60

 - Accessing the package: either using the Siemens C2P platform (https://webclient.eu.api.teamplay.siemens.com/#/c2p) or using a classic Siemens C2P paperwork.

 - For a detailed description of the package, see the [ns_tfl_rfmap package documentation](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/ns_tfl_rfmap-package/ns_tfl_rfmap_documentation.pdf)

+## Protocols

+A list of suggested protocols is available [here](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/ns_tfl_rfmap-package/protocols/)

 ## Related articles